Frequently Asked Questions About Cremation Services (FAQ)

 What is cremation?

-Cremation is a process of reducing the human body to bone fragments using high heat and flame.
+The cremation process can be described as reducing the human body to bone fragments using high heat and flame.
 It is not a final disposition of the remains, nor a type of funeral service.
-Learn more about traditional service and cremation in Chantilly, Virginia (and Stephens City) on our resource page.
+Learn more about direct funeral services and cremation in Chantilly, Virginia (and Stephens City) on our resource page.

 How long does the actual cremation take?